How Marital Assets Are Divided In Pennsylvania

 Collaborative Law Act

 In 2018, Pennsylvania enacted the Collaborative Law Act.
-Under the law, each spouse is represented by an attorney and enters into a participation agreement with the goal of preparing a legally binding agreement signed by the parties which resolve all issues pertaining to the divorce.
+Under the law, each spouse has an attorney represent them before entering into a participation agreement.
+They have the goal of preparing a legally binding agreement signed by the parties which resolve all issues pertaining to the divorce.

-Many couples who wish to maintain amicable communication with their ex-spouse prefer this method as it leaves out intervention by courts.
+Couples who wish to maintain amicable communication after divorce prefer this method.
+This method is preferable because it leaves out intervention by courts.
 However, if during the process the couple fails to reach a resolution, they must retain new counsel to continue the process.

 Northeastern Pennsylvania Marital Assets Division Lawyer